Thomas K. Beecher

 Thomas Kinnicut Beecher (February 10, 1824 - March 14, 1900) was a Congregationalist preacher and the principal of several schools.
-As a Congregational minister, his father took the family from Beecher's birthplace of Litchfield, Connecticut, to Boston, Massachusetts, and Cincinnati, Ohio, by 1832.
+Also a minister, his father, Lyman Beecher, moved the family from Beecher's birthplace of Litchfield, Connecticut, to Boston, Massachusetts, and Cincinnati, Ohio, by 1832.

-After college and some teaching experience, Beecher later settled in Elmira, New York, where he was minister of a Congregational church.
-His services became popular and he presided over construction at a new church to accommodate the large congregation.
-Beecher became a close friend of writer Sam Clemens (Mark Twain) and presided at Clemens' marriage to Olivia Langdon.
-A memorial statue was erected to him in Elmira, where he worked and lived most of his life.
+After college and some teaching experience, Beecher settled in Elmira, New York, where he became the minister of a Congregational church.
+His services were popular and he presided over the construction of a new church to accommodate the large congregation.
+Beecher became a close friend of the writer Sam Clemens (Mark Twain) and presided at Clemens' marriage to Olivia Langdon.

-Early life and education
+Early life

 Thomas K. Beecher was born in Litchfield, Connecticut to Lyman Beecher and his wife Harriet Porter.
-His father was a minister in the Congregational Church and the family was raised as observing Christians.
 Thomas Beecher was one of thirteen children, including Henry Ward (who became a noted minister and abolitionist activist), William, Catherine, Edward, Mary, George, Harriet (later known as an anti-slavery activist and author of Uncle Tom's Cabin), Charles, Isabella, and James Beecher.

-Following Lyman Beecher, their father, Thomas' brother Henry Ward and later Thomas also became ministers.
+His father was Presbyterian minister.
 In 1826 the family moved to Boston, Massachusetts.
 Several years later, their father was called to another church and they moved to Cincinnati, Ohio in 1832.

-From 1836 to 1839 Beecher went to preparatory school in Marietta, Ohio.
-In 1839 he attended college in Jacksonville, Illinois; he graduated in 1843.
-He spent a year with his father in Cincinnati and a year with his brother and minister, Henry Ward Beecher, in Indianapolis, studying theology.
-Beecher worked for a year at the Ohio Medical University, as an aid to the professor of chemistry and pharmacy.
+From 1836 to 1839, Beecher went to preparatory school in Marietta, Ohio.
+In 1839, he went to college at Illinois College in Jacksonville, Illinois, graduating in 1843.
+While there, he was a founder of Sigma Pi Literary Society.

+After college, he spent a year with his father in Cincinnati and a year with his brother and minister, Henry Ward Beecher, in Indianapolis, studying theology.

-Work as a teacher
+Career

+Education

+Beecher worked for a year at the Ohio Medical University, as an aide to the professor of chemistry and pharmacy.
 Beecher worked formally in several educational institutions.
 In 1846 he became the principal of the North-East Grammar School in Philadelphia.
 From 1848 to 1851, he was the head of the High School in Hartford, Connecticut.

-Beecher married Olivia Day in 1851; she died two years later.